Sorry, you need to enable JavaScript to visit this website.

 National Health Strategy 2023-2030 was adopted through Government Decision in October 2023.
 The Strategy has a secondary objective in promoting the health education among children and adolescents.

-The Youth Strategy 2015-2020, adopted by Government Decision no. 24/2015 had a dedicated pillar to youth health and well-being, including specific objectives to promote healthy life and healthy nutrition among the young people.
+The National Youth Strategy 2024-2027 includes a specific objective on promoting health and education for health.
 A separate strategy on healthy life and healthy nutrition as such does not exist in Romania.

 Although, generally, in line with the EU Physical Activity Guidelines, none of the two mentioned strategy is directly and explicitly referring to the EU document.